-8.1 The Scrutiny Committee is being consulted on the Service Plan before consideration by Council at its meeting on 25 September 2019.
+8.1 Scrutiny Committee was consulted on the Service Plan at its meeting on 25 July 2019 and recommended the Plan to Council.

 9 OTHER OPTIONS CONSIDERED

 9.1 The FSA Framework Agreement and HSE National Local Authority Enforcement Code set out in detail the requirements of local authority Food Safety and Health and Safety Service Plans and the framework and guidance has been used in the drafting of the Service Plan attached to this report.
 No other options were considered.